eckertniklas/PopMap2_bsc-thesis_eckert/README.md

 ### Data

 The code repository contains all the necessary functionalities to reproduce the dataset from the raw data and Google Earth Engine.
 For the user's convenience, we host necessary preprocessed datasets [here](https://drive.google.com/drive/folders/1jExHgmVrIznKRrG2Mc6_d1-6HfyJJUhk?usp=sharing).
-Download and place the data into the following folder structure:
+Download and place the data into the following folder structure for Switzerland (`che`), Rwanda (`rwa`), and Puerto Rico (`pricp2`):

 ```
 PopMapData/